fugue/regula/README.md

     regula -d config.rego -d REGO_PATH ...

-along your other rules and libraries:
+or along your other rules and libraries:

     regula -d my-stuff -d REGO_PATH ...